Table of Contents

 - Thoughts on Marine Corps TA Eligibility and Restrictions

-Education and training rate among the most cherished military benefits.
+Education and training are among the most cherished military benefits.
 The most well-known program, of course, is the GI Bill, which most military members in good standing qualify to receive after serving a short period on active duty.
 But the GI Bill is actually more valuable to most service members after they separate from the military.

-For example, the Air Force just made a few changes to their TA program, as Airmen are now required to receive permission from their supervisor to take classes.
+For example, the Air Force just made a few changes to their TA program, as Airmen are now required to receive official permission from their supervisor to take classes.
 Let’s take a look at the current Tuition Assistance benefits for Marines.